Alexander Gray (poet): Life and work

 His translations into Scots constitute the greater part of his work, and is the main basis for his reputation.
 His translations include a collection of ballads, Arrows, from German, and Historical Ballads of Denmark and Four and Forty from Danish.
 He translated many German poets, including von Kotzebue, Müller, Uhland, Herder but, above all, Heine.

+Gray was awarded a CBE in 1939, followed by a knighthood in 1947.

 He died in Edinburgh on 17 February 1968.

 Family

 In 1909 he married Alice Gunn.